Aimini/hm-51/test/README.md

 ## Hardware and simulator requirment

-I recommend that you implement these SFRs' function in your hardware design and simulator so that you can easily check that the test results are correct.
+I recommend that you implement these SFRs' function in your hardware design and instruction simulator so that you can easily check that the test results are correct.

 |address| register|function|
 |:-: | :-:   |:-:|